NTEC College Scholarships

 Each year, five $1000 scholarships are awarded to qualifying students enrolled in the Industrial Maintenance Mechanic Program at San Juan College.

 Questions?
-Want to Apply?
+Want more information?

 Please contact Nathan Tohtsoni at nathan.tohtsoni@navenergy.com for more information.